krzysztofzuraw/personal-blog/content/blog/contracts1.rst

 What I like in this library is a possibility to disable contracts by calling ``contracts.disable_all()`` or using ``DISABLE_CONTRACTS`` environmental variable.

-Unfourtunately py.contracts doesn't provide way to use invariants but you always can use ``assert``.
+Unfortunately, py.contracts doesn't provide way to use invariants but you always can use ``assert``.

 That's all for this blog post!
 Feel free to comment and in next week I will look